MartinBraquet/squadro/README.md

 You can play against someone else or many different types of computer algorithms.

 Most computer algorithms discretize the game into states and actions.
-Here the state is the positions of the pawns and the available actions are the possible moves of the pawns.
+Here the state is the position of the pawns and the available actions are the possible moves of the pawns.

 Squadro is a finite state machine, meaning